 Jet lag happens when you travel through different time zones.
-If you change your schedule during the stay, you will initially struggle to fall asleep fast in the new time zone, and your schedule will suffer.
-Depending on how long your trip is, how long you stay in the new region, and how long you have been polyphasic, the travel can be hard or relatively easy to handle.
+If you change your schedule during the stay, you will initially struggle to fall asleep fast in the new time zone.
+Thus, your schedule will suffer.
+Depending on how long your trip is, how long you stay in the new region, and how long you have been polyphasic, the travel can be hard or relatively easy.
 This will reflect on the need to re-adapt to the schedule during and after the trip.
-Another factor to consider is the possibility to be able to maintain the schedule when on the plane and in the airport.
+Another factor to consider is the possibility to maintain the schedule on the plane and in the airport.

-Tactical oversleeps could possibly be an idea during this critical time.
-Your safety and well being should be a higher priority than adapting quickly, so if you have to skip several naps or parts of the core sleeping one or a few extra naps could benefit you despite prolonging adaptation.
+- Tactical oversleeps could possibly be an idea during this critical time.
+Your safety and well-being should be a higher priority than adapting quickly.
+Thus, if you have to skip several naps or parts of the core, taking more naps could benefit you.